 The pull-back shot shows the lighting setup.
-The main light on Priscilla was a Profoto D1 Air 500 W/s Studio light (Amazon), diffused by a Profoto RFi 1’×3′ softbox (Amazon), with a Profoto 50 degree 1×3 grid (Amazon) to control the spill.
+The main light on Priscilla was a Profoto D1 Air 500 Ws Studio light (affiliate), diffused by a Profoto RFi 1’×3′ softbox (affiliate), with a Profoto 50 degree 1×3 grid (affiliate) to control the spill.
 Yes, the gridded stripbox really was angled away from her light that at nearly 90 degree angle.

 I wanted to be very specific about lighting up her face only, and not her hands (for other poses), so I angled the light away from her.
 I feathered the light away from her so that only part of the light from the stripbox caught her.
 This gave me what I wanted – soft light, but controlled.

 The light on the background – the city scene, was then of course done with the Light-Blaster.

 The camera settings were determined by the background exposure with the Light Blaster and gobo.
 Then I had to match the studio light for those settings.

 Here is the straight-out-of-camera shot for comparison.
 It is the JPG extracted from the RAW file.

 Again, I’m quite impressed with the Light Blaster.
 It gave me a unique image directly from my camera, very close to what I had wanted.